-Lung cancer can be primary or metastatic; usually lung cancer occurs due to cancer cells metastasizing to the lung from other parts of the body.
+Lung cancer in dogs can be primary or metastatic; usually lung cancer occurs due to cancer cells metastasizing to the lung from other parts of the body.
 As in humans, second-hand cigarette smoke is a major cause of primary lung cancer in canines.
-Read on and find out more about the signs and symptoms, causes and risk factors, diagnosis and conventional treatment of this cancer.

 Canine lung cancer can be primary or metastatic.